DanielG/cabal-helper/README.md

 `Cabal` then writes all the gathered information on the concrete configuration of the package into a file called `setup-config`.
-Subsequent steps, such as`./Setup.hs build`, will then read this state file instead of `<package-name>.cabal` to avoid having to probing the system or run dependency resolution again.
+Subsequent steps, such as`runhaskell Setup.hs build`, will then read this state file instead of `<package-name>.cabal` to avoid having to probe the system or run dependency resolution again.

 It is this file that `cabal-helper` is primarily concerned with reading and presenting in a usable manner.
 Reading this file essentially means that all